yearn/yearn-vaults/docs/OPERATIONS.md

 Or if you are endorsing a vault from previous release:

-1. check for latest release number in the registry contract
+1. Check for latest release number in the registry contract
-2. check the apiVersion of the vault you want to endorse to identify target release
+2. Check the apiVersion of the vault you want to endorse to identify target release
-3. calculate the releaseDelta from your target release. (see registry endorseVault param details) E.g: latestRelease = 0.3.3 and numReleases = 5.
+3. Calculate the releaseDelta from your target release. (see registry endorseVault param details) E.g: latestRelease = 0.3.3 and numReleases = 5.
 New vault apiVersion is 0.3.2 `releaseDelta = numReleases - 1 - releaseTarget`
-4. confirm using registry.releases(uint256) that your targetRelease has the same apiVersion as your vault.
+4. Confirm using registry.releases(uint256) that your targetRelease has the same apiVersion as your vault.

 ```python
  releaseTarget = 3 # e.g vault api version 0.3.2